daattali/beautiful-jekyll/draft/gcpdiag.md

 GCPdiag is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers, with contributions from the open source community.

-# What IAM Permissions does GCPDiag require?
+# What IAM permissions does GCPDiag require?
 The credentials used to run GCPDiag need to have the following minimum roles on the inspected project:

 - Viewer on the inspected project